FamilySearch/fs-js-lite/README.md

   // is set to `true`.
 Defaults to 'FS_AUTH_TOKEN'.
   tokenCookie: 'FS_AUTH_TOKEN',

+  // Path value of the access token cookie.
+  // Defaults to the current path (which is probably not what you want).
+  tokenCookiePath: '/',

   // Maximum number of times that a throttled request will be retried.
 Defaults to 10.
   maxThrottledRetries: 10,